-As a fashion writer and blogger, I focus mainly on style for men who are looking for ageless style that looks sharp no matter how many miles they may have logged.
 I love shoes, and this guide explores one of my favorite styles: wing-tip Oxfords.
 Here, I will discuss why I like them and focus on a few particularly cool and appealing pairs.
 I'll discuss what's special about them, and how they compare to other brands.

-As older men, we need to be thoughtful about our fashion choices.
+Men, we need to be thoughtful about our fashion choices.
 We need to find a workable middle ground between looking like we're trying too hard and looking like we're not trying at all (like we've given up).
 We're best served by going for a sleek, classic silhouette and low-key shades in gray and blue, with dusky purples and charcoals for dramatic effect.
 Above all, we need to find shoes that enhance our gravitas and authority.
 People notice shoes, and if they're not right, the entire presentation is at risk.

 I hope you find inspiration in this clear and elegant guide to some of the finest footwear available for older men.

 Fashion is the armor to survive the reality of everyday life.— Bill Cunningham

 Jo Ghost 1706 Bordeaux Wingtips

 I love .
 They wear forever, they're comfortable beyond belief, and they look beautiful.
 It may be my imagination, but people actually look at your shoes when you wear Jo Ghost -- they seem to get noticed more than other pairs.
 Of course, this could be my imagination, but there it is.
 This pair of lace-up Oxfords are among my favorites simply because they're simply gorgeous.
 Jo Ghost is not a discount label -- if you're like me, you'll own one pair of Jo Ghost Oxfords and treat them with care and respect.
 Shoes like these are worth it.
 Jo Ghost shoes